 - a.
-The primary reviewer will lead the discussion of the protocol, the complete grant application (as applicable) and the risk/benefit ratio. - b.
-Members will review funding for restrictions and additional guidelines (if applicable). - c.
-Reviewer comments are presented by the primary and secondary reviewers (e.g., vulnerable population representative). - d.
-If present the PI may present relative information or be asked questions by the board at large. - e.
-Meeting minutes are kept by IRB staff during the entirety of the meeting. - f.
-During the meeting the board must show and document the following as appropriate: - 1.
-Confirmation that the research meets the criteria for review found at 45 CFR 46.111; - 2.
-Confirmation that the research meets the requirements found in Subparts B, C and D, when applicable, and the precise information justifying each of the determinations; - 3.
-Confirmation that the research meets the requirements for informed consent, including consent alterations or waivers, and the precise information justifying each of the determinations; - 4.
-Confirmation that the research meets the requirements for assent, including whether the permission of one or both parents is required, if applicable; - 5.
-Review of any recruitment procedures, including advertisements; - 6.
-Approval period dates (if less than annual continuing review is recommended) or detailed limitations to approval periods (such as limitations to enrollment numbers prior to reporting back for continuing review). - g.
-PIs and guests are dismissed and a full and complete discussion regarding ethical concerns and issues impacting research subjects takes place.
-Any controverted issues must be documented and resolved during this discussion. - h.
-A motion to approve or deny the protocol application must be made by a member, followed by a secondmotion, then a final vote. - i.
+Each protocol will be assigned to a primary reviewer who will be responsible for a full review of all materials, and will lead the discussion of the protocol, the complete grant application (as applicable) and the risk/benefit ratio. - b.
+Review funding (if applicable). - c.
+If there is any protocol-related information requiring clarification, the primary and/or secondary reviewers may contact the Principal Investigator (or appropriate designee) directly. - d.
+Reviewer comments are presented by the primary and secondary reviewers (e.g. vulnerable population representative).
+Comments are documented in writing and made available to the IRB Coordinator.
+This documentation addresses and prepares for comprehensive discussion of the following, as appropriate: - 1) Confirmation that the research meets the criteria for review found at 45 CFR 46.111;

+- 2) Confirmation that the research meets the requirements found in Subparts B, C and D, when applicable, and the precise information justifying each of the determinations; - 3) Confirmation that the research meets the requirements for informed consent, including consent alterations or waivers, and the precise information justifying each of the determinations; - 4) Confirmation that the research meets the requirements for assent, including whether the permission of one or both parents is required, if applicable; - 5) Review of any recruitment procedures, including advertisements; - 6) Approval period dates (if less than annual continuing review is recommended) or detailed limitations to approval periods (such as limitations to enrollment numbers prior to reporting back for continuing review). - e.
+A full and complete discussion regarding ethical concerns and issues impacting research subjects takes place prior to a motion of the IRB, a second motion, and a final vote. - f.
 The actions of the panel are recorded by the HRPP staff and communicated in writing to the Principal Investigator by the primary reviewer.

 XIII.
 Informed Consent Process

-Number Effective Date Page
+Effective Date: Supersession: Page SOP# 13

-SOP# 13 1/21/2019 1 of 7
+1/21/2019 7/30/2015 1 of 7